More than 90 percent of all headaches do not have any obvious cause and are not associated with any recognizable, serious condition.

 Untreated headaches, particularly migraines, may worsen over time and become harder to treat.

-UC San Diego Health offers individuals with headaches or facial pain the expertise of neurologists with subspecialty training in headaches, facial pain and pain management.
-This level of specialized expertise is of value both in treating headaches and in screening patients for conditions such as brain tumors, stroke or neck problems that may be the root cause of headaches.
+Our neurologists have advanced training in headaches, facial pain and pain management.
+This level of specialized expertise helps us treat headaches and screen patients for conditions such as brain tumors, stroke or neck problems that may be the root cause of headaches.

 We treat all types of headaches, including:

 - Tension headaches

 - Cluster headaches (headaches that always occur on the same side of the head)

 - “Sinus pain,” a misnomer for headaches that are usually migraines